Full of surprises.

-We HAD to sample the pork belly bites, after hearing how they lured the vegetarian waitress from her meat abstinence.
+We simply had to sample the pork belly bites, after hearing how they lured the vegetarian waitress from her meat abstinence.
 And following much deliberation, decided on the bruschetta over the ham hock potato cake & poached egg.
 Next time…

 Now, the term ‘small plates’ is slightly misleading.
 We’re not talking two mouthfuls, aperitivo-style (which is what I had expected); we’re talking uber-generous, not too far off main course sized portions.

 The bruschetta comprised of a sizeable slice of sourdough, spread with homemade pesto, and piled high with lightly grilled courgette, ready to burst cherry tomatoes and a generous handful of salad leaves.
 Every element had a fresh, summery taste.

 The star of the show